caiobd/sprite-ai/readme.md

 ## Description
-Sprite AI is an AI companion for your desktop, through LLM technology a sprite can generate text, dialog and even computer code,
+Sprite AI is an AI companion for your desktop, through LLM technology a sprite can generate text, dialog and even computer code

 ## Minimum requirements